 Approval

-Authorization of leave shall be made in accordance with specific leave policy.Notification
+Authorization of leave and time taken off from one’s job shall be in accordance with specific leave policy.
+Absence from work that is not based on appropriate leave for which the employee is qualified may lead to disciplinary consequences, up to and including termination of employment.

+Notification

 In all cases of absence, employees shall notify the Principal or the Principal's designee by 6:30 AM or the night before, if possible.
 The Principal or the Principal's designee shall be responsible for engaging substitute teachers from the official substitute list approved by the Superintendent.